ishaandey/node/README.md

 Feel free to contact the team at *ishaan@hackcville.com* with any questions about content or request permission to use material.

 ### Contributors
-Content developed by Ishaan Dey at Forge (formerly HackCville), Fall 2020.
-All content rights belong to Ishaan Dey unless otherwise stated.
+Content developed by Ishaan Dey at Forge (formerly HackCville), Summer 2020. **All content rights belong to Ishaan Dey unless otherwise stated.** See [About & Permissions](tools/about/ABOUT.md) for contact information.
 Shoutout to Christian Jung, Ben Artuso, and the Forge team for their feedback and support.